Learn about the multidisciplinary group of doctors, nurses, scientists and research staff who all specialise in VIRTU's immunisation research.

 Michelle Clarke has been a research scientist with the Vaccinology and Immunology Research Trials Unit since 1999 and has extensive experience in all aspect of clinical trial management from protocol development, preparation of Human Research Ethics applications, study recruitment, conduct, analysis and reporting.
 Michelle has a Bachelor of Applied Science in Medical Laboratory Science, a Master of Philosophy in Public Health and is currently undertaking a PhD investigating factors that may influence vaccine responses.
 Michelle has a keen interest in protecting children from infectious diseases and ensuring vaccine programs are safe and effective.

 Louise joined the Vaccinology and Immunology Research Trials Unit in 2014 as a Clinical Research Nurse to help co-ordinate the Maternal Vaccine Trials for pregnant women being undertaken in the unit.
-Louise has nearly twenty years' experience in Clinical Trials, these have included large International, Australian Multicentered and Women's and Children's Hospital initiated trials.
+Louise has 25 years' experience in Clinical Trials initially in the Neonatal Unit, these have included large International, Australian Multicentered and Women's and Children's Hospital initiated trials.
 Louise completed an Evidence Based Clinical Fellowship with The Joanna Briggs Institute in 2016.
+Louise’s passion is in the field of Maternal Vaccines including Influenza and COVID 19 vaccines and has Coordinated International Trials on Maternal RSV Vaccines.

 Dr Dao Huynh